 If you think that the standard of academic or service provision has fallen short of what may reasonably be expected, read the Student Complaints Procedure for guidance on raising your concerns or making a formal complaint.

 If you need to apply for a Tier 4 Visa or for an extension of your Tier 4 Visa, you will first need to apply to the University for a CAS.

 When provisional exam timetables are published, if you find that two or more of your exams clash (ie they have been scheduled for the same day and time), you'll need to complete the Exam Clash Form.

 If you are experiencing a temporary disability, eg a broken limb, that will affect you during the exam period, check with your Faculty Registry Office to find out whether special exam arrangements may be made.

-If serious, unforeseen, and unpreventable circumstances have resulted in your being unable to attend an assessment or submit an assignment, or have resulted in the late submission of an assignment (up to ten working days only), you should complete a Mitigating Circumstances Claim via e-vison.
+If serious, unforeseen, and unpreventable circumstances have resulted in your being unable to attend an assessment or submit an assignment, or have resulted in the late submission of an assignment (up to five working days only), you should complete a Mitigating Circumstances Claim via e-vison.

 During module registration, which takes place each year in March/April, you will need to select your modules for the next academic year.
 Most students will need to register their module choices online, but some students will need to complete a paper module registration form.

 If you need a letter to confirm your student status, whether it is to open a bank account or receive your council tax exemption, complete the Official Letter Request Form.